The Big Blue (A-Leagues): Significant moments

 The rivalry reached another level in 2011, with both teams in pursuit of the signature of Socceroo Harry Kewell pre-season.
 Melbourne Victory announced they had signed Kewell on 20 August and five days afterwards Sydney FC announced that they had signed Socceroo Brett Emerton from Blackburn Rovers.
 The teams played out a 0–0 stalemate in the first round of the 2011–12 A-League season, with Australia's head coach not picking either player for national duty, allowing the eagerly-anticipated match up to occur.

 A Big Blue match has been played each Australia Day at either the Melbourne Rectangular Stadium or Docklands Stadium in Melbourne since the 2011–12 A-League season which ended in a 2–all draw.
 However, the 2014–15 A-League season did not feature this fixture due to the 2015 AFC Asian Cup.

 Since 2012, the teams have played for the BeyondBlue Cup, which is awarded to the winning team in the Big Blue.
 Sydney FC claimed the inaugural BeyondBlue Cup by defeating Melbourne Victory 1–0 at Allianz Stadium on 10 March 2012.

 On 10 November 2012, Melbourne Victory came from 2–0 down to win 3–2 at Allianz Stadium, with two late goals from substitute player Andrew Nabbout helping them achieve the result.
 This match turned out of be Ian Crook's last match as Sydney FC manager, as he announced his resignation shortly after the defeat, which was Sydney's fourth in six games.

 The fixture played 8 December 2006 holds the record for the second highest attendance at a regular season match with 50,333 in attendance.
 Currently, three fixtures between the two sides make up the top ten of the League's highest regular season attendances.

 With Sydney defeating Melbourne on 3 March 2017 (36th match), they became the first side to win all 3 games of the rivalry in the normal season.

 Melbourne Victory and Sydney met in the 2017 A-League Grand Final.
 Despite Sydney only losing 1 game throughout the whole season, it was Melbourne Victory who took the lead through a Besart Berisha goal.
 Sydney FC equalised after halftime thanks to Rhyan Grant.
 The game went to penalties and Sydney won 4–2 on penalties.
-It was exactly the same scoreline as there meeting in the 2010 Grand Final.
+It was exactly the same scoreline as their meeting in the 2010 Grand Final.